alfredowh/object-detection/evaluation/README.md

 ## Acknowledgements

 This evaluation process utilizes significant portions of the implementation from the [mAP repository](https://github.com/Cartucho/mAP) by [Cartucho](https://github.com/Cartucho) and contributors.
-The repository includes mAP evaluation, scripts for label format conversion etc. which makes our cross model evaluations more efficient.
-For further details, please visit the [official repository](https://github.com/Cartucho/mAP).
+The repository includes mAP evaluation, scripts for label format conversion etc. For further details, please visit the [official repository](https://github.com/Cartucho/mAP).

 ### Citations